sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

 ### Doc:
   Dark and swirly, this synth uses Pulse Width Modulation (PWM) to create a timbre which continually moves around.
 This effect is created using the pulse ugen which produces a variable width square wave.
 We then control the width of the pulses using a variety of LFOs - sin-osc and lf-tri in this case.
 We use a number of these LFO modulated pulse ugens with varying LFO type and rate (and phase in some cases) to provide the LFO with a different starting point.
 We then mix all these pulses together to create a thick sound and then feed it through a resonant low pass filter (rlpf).
 For extra bass, one of the pulses is an octave lower (half the frequency) and its LFO has a little bit of randomisation thrown into its frequency component for that extra bit of variety.

+Synth design adapted from:
+The Prophet Speaks (page 2)
+Steal This Sound,  Mitchell Sigman

 ### Opts:
   * note:
     - doc: Note to play.
 Either a MIDI number or a symbol representing a note.
 For example: `30`, `52`, `:C`, `:C2`, `:Eb4`, or `:Ds3`
     - default: 52
     - constraints: must be zero or greater
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * amp:
     - doc: The amplitude of the sound.
 Typically a value between 0 and 1.
 Higher amplitudes may be used, but won't make the sound louder, they will just reduce the quality of all the sounds currently being played (due to compression.)
     - default: 1
     - constraints: must be zero or greater
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * pan:
     - doc: Position of sound in stereo.
 With headphones on, this means how much of the sound is in the left ear, and how much is in the right ear.
 With a value of -1, the sound is completely in the left ear, a value of 0 puts the sound equally in both ears and a value of 1 puts the sound in the right ear.
 Values in between -1 and 1 move the sound accordingly.
     - default: 0
     - constraints: must be a value between -1 and 1 inclusively
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * attack:
     - doc: Amount of time (in beats) for sound to reach full amplitude (attack_level).
 A short attack (i.e. 0.01) makes the initial part of the sound very percussive like a sharp tap.
 A longer attack (i.e 1) fades the sound in gently.
 Full length of sound is attack + decay + sustain + release.
     - default: 0